-Recently a person contacted us who lost $1,500 on one of those “x-token” honeypot tokens from the “Blade of Truth” channel — the very channel that has been examined more than once and whose honeypot-token scheme has been dissected in detail.
-After the scam he did what 90% of victims never do - he filed a complaint against Bohdan Petrenko.
+Recently someone contacted us who lost $1,500 on one of those "x-times tokens" from the channel "Клинок Правды" - the very channel that has been dissected more than once and where the honeypot-token scheme was explained in detail.
+After the scam he did what 90% of victims don't dare to do: he filed a complaint against Bohdan Petrenko.

-After some time he... was contacted and the money was returned in full.
-The person is a citizen of Ukraine, only a couple of months have passed since the scam, and the refund already happened.
-They requested a video testimonial, he recorded it, everything is documented.
+Sometime later he... was contacted and the money was returned in full.
+The person is a citizen of Ukraine, the scam is only a couple of months old, and the refund already happened.
+They asked him for a video testimonial - he recorded it, everything is documented.

-The refund case is not an accident, but a direct signal: as soon as a real criminal case appears or the prospect of extradition arises, the issue is "resolved with money".
+The refund case is not a coincidence, but a direct signal: as soon as a real criminal case appears or the prospect of extradition arises, the issue is "resolved with money".

 Return = indirect admission.

-If Bohdan Petrenko had no relation to “Blade of Truth” and the whole honeypot-token network, he would have no reason to react to a complaint.
+If Bohdan Petrenko had no relation to "Клинок Правды" and the whole honeypot-token network, he would have had no reason to worry about a complaint.
 The fact that the money was returned after the complaint once again confirms the link:

 Bohdan = @tempus_mutare,